empireboy/Pong-Multiplayer/README.md

 Networking is quiet easy if you use 39dll.dll or httpdll2.
 But you will need to port-forward if you want to be able to host a game.Not everyone understands how to do this.
 I will get this to work in time but it won't be easy for everyone to host a game.
 And also, most virus scanners will block incoming connection from GameMaker.

-The most efficiant engine I could find is Unity or Unreal.
+The most efficient engine I could find is Unity or Unreal.
 Unreal will be great for networking, but I don't need something that is perfect right now, I need to be able to finish it in time, so I will work with the build-in components in Unity.

 ## Learning Goals
 <!---